 In December 2004, the Financial Accounting Standards Board issued Statement 123(R).
 Statement 123(R) requires that the compensation cost relating to share-based payment transactions be recognized in financial statements.
 This cost will be measured based on the fair value of the equity instruments issued.
 We adopted Statement 123(R) on July 1, 2005, which is the first day of our 2006 fiscal year.
-The adoption of Statement 123(R) had an adverse affect on our operating results for the three and six months ended December 31, 2005.
+The adoption of Statement 123(R) had an adverse affect on our operating results for the three and nine months ended March 31, 2006.
 We expect that we will continue to use share options to attract, incentivize and retain our employees.
-Therefore, the resulting share-based compensation expense will continue to increase which will continue to adversely affect our operating results in future periods as compared to periods ended on or prior to June 30, 2005.
+Therefore, the resulting share-based compensation expense will continue to increase, which will continue to adversely affect our operating results in future periods as compared to periods ended on or prior to June 30, 2005.

-In addition, concurrent with the transition agreement entered into with Paul Flanagan, our Chief Financial Officer, on January 23, 2006, a modification of the vesting terms of existing share option grants provided to him has resulted, effectively accelerating the service vesting period of these grants.
-The provisions of Statement 123(R) require that a compensation charge be recorded related to this modification.
-The resulting charge of approximately \$3.2 million will be recognized over the next two quarters ending March 31, 2006 and June 30, 2006, and will decrease our reported earnings per share for those fiscal quarters.
+In addition, concurrent with the transition agreement entered into with Paul Flanagan, our chief financial officer, on January 23, 2006, we modified the vesting terms of certain existing share option grants provided to him, effectively accelerating the service vesting period of these options.
+The provisions of Statement 123(R) require that a share-based compensation charge be recorded in connection with this modification.
+A charge of \$1.6 million was recognized during the quarter ended March 31, 2006, decreasing our reported earnings per share for the fiscal quarter, and we expect to recognize an additional charge of approximately \$1.6 million during the quarter ending June 30, 2006, which will decrease our reported earnings per share for that fiscal quarter and for the fiscal year ending June 30, 2006 by an equivalent amount.